 GPs usually work in practices as part of a team, which includes nurses, healthcare assistants, practice managers, receptionists and other staff.
-Practices also work closely with other healthcare professionals, such as health visitors, midwives, and social services.
+Practices also work closely with other healthcare professionals, such as health visitors, midwives, mental health services and social care services.
 You would normally see GPs or other healthcare professionals at their premises (surgery).
 Some operate from more than one building.
 If your GP cannot deal with a problem then you’ll usually be referred to a hospital for tests, treatment, or to see a consultant with specialist knowledge.

 Finding the right GP practice

 You can register with a GP practice of your choice, as long as you live within its catchment area and it is accepting new patients.
 Visits to the surgery are free.

 Researching your options can help you find the right GP practice.
 Read the section about choosing a GP practice for tips and advice, or compare local GP practices according to facilities, services, access and performance before you decide.
 Ask friends, relatives and others you trust for their thoughts and recommendations.

 Since January 2015, some GP practices in England are accepting registrations from patients who live outside of their traditional catchment areas.
 This is referred to as "out of area registration".
 It means that you are able to register with practices in more convenient locations, such as a practice near your work or closer to your children’s schools.
 Find out more about patient choice of GP practices.